 A public building, perhaps a small chapel, was later constructed in the area of the temples, reusing their stones.
 During the Byzantine period a light industry was located in structures on the north-east side of the chapel, perhaps to support the monks.

-The building collapsed in a severe earthquake during the 8th C (749AD?), and the site was abandoned.
+The building collapsed in a severe earthquake during the 8th Century (749AD?), and the site was abandoned.

-During the 13th C a number of crude houses were constructed in the site for a brief time.
+During the 13th century a number of crude houses were constructed in the site for a brief time.
 Several Mameluke graves were dug here by the archaeologists.

 Kh.
 Omrit is situated on the foothills of Tell Azaz (Azaziyat), a Syrian fortress that was conquered by Israeli forces after bloody battles during the six-day-war (1967).
 The area near Omrit is still heavily mined, as indicated by red triangles along the fences.